znicolaou/manybody/README.md

 # newton
-Integrate Newton's equations on a GPU
+Integrate Newton's equations on a GPU.
+The interaction is a soft particle potential, and the integrator is a embedding 4/5 Runge-Kutta stepper with adaptive timestepping.

 # Installation
 Create a conda environment with required packages: